disconnect3d/PicoBlaze-simulator-ide/README.md

 # PicoBlaze simulator & IDE

+TLDR: This was an idea to create PicoBlaze 8-bit assembly simulator and IDE.
+It ended up only as a simulator.

+See the source code to learn more; some of the README below might also be helpful (e.g. the PicoBlaze user guide).

+## Old stuff

 This project aims to create a simulator and IDE for PicoBlaze (8 bit processor) assembly.

 ...this might be a longish process so we will see how it goes.
 It might end up with just PicoBlaze assembly simulator...